 Route - Route of Administration.
-Four routes of administration are included: Parenteral and intrathecal=P, Oral=O, Rectal=R, Inhalation=I.
+Five routes of administration are included: Intravenous and intrathecal and intraperitoneal=P, Intramuscular=IM, Oral=O, Rectal=R, Inhalation=I. For analyses intravenous, intrathecal and intramuscular are all parenteral use (=P).

 Diagnosis - This is the reason to treat the patient (See appendix II, page 7 of data collection templates).
 Select ONLY ONE of the possibilities.
 If more categories are possible, write the one most applicable.
 Request additional information from doctors, nurses or pharmacists if needed.